ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

     - Adjacent: Hallway (Rooms) Home library (Rooms).

-Note:

-This only means that Thomas will be able to go into the Home library, but not from the Home library to the Hallway.
-To allow them to go back and forward we need to do this rule again, just switching the arguments.
+{% include note.html content="This only means that Thomas will be able to go into the Home library, but not from the Home library to the Hallway.
+To allow them to go back and forward we need to do this rule again, just switching the arguments." %}

 To save time we should also use the button "Duplicate Atom" which, as the name suggests, will make a copy of the atom.
 This way we only have to switch the arguments without having to select the predicate again.